Damages for Kansas City Nursing Home Abuse

 A patient is also entitled to compensation for pain and suffering.
 The severity and type of injury can impact the value of pain and suffering damages, but whether the patient suffers a permanent impairment also impacts pain and suffering damages.
 Likewise, a permanent disability or impairment also increases the cost of future care, which can increase the value of a nursing home claim.

-To recover compensation for damages, you must prove negligence and fault.
+To recover compensation for damages for a nursing home abuse or neglect case in Missouri or Kansas, you must prove negligence and fault under Missouri or Kansas law.
 If you have a weak case, the value of the claim may decrease because the nursing home knows that taking the case to court might result in a complete denial of claim.
 The nursing home may offer a lower settlement amount if there are sound reasons to doubt who is at fault for the patient’s injury.

 - Conduct of the Nursing Home or Individuals